 Our program at the UA is a part of IPSF's global effort to increase awareness about HIV/AIDS.
-With over 1 million people living with HIV/AIDS in the United States and even more around the world, understanding the disease and learning how to address patient needs is becoming increasingly important.
-We host our key event, AIDS Awareness Week, during the fall semester.
-This is a week-long lunch speaker series aimed at educating students in the health professions about the many issues surrounding HIV/AIDS.
+With over 1 million people living with HIV/AIDS in the United States and even more around the world, understanding the disease and learning how to address patients' needs is becoming increasingly important.
+We host our key event, HIV/AIDS Awareness Month, during the month of November.
+This is a month-long seminar and event series aimed at educating students in the health professions about the many issues surrounding HIV/AIDS.
 For more information, please contact our AIDS Awareness Week coordinators (see IPSF Officers).

 PARS: PARS, or Pan-American Regional Symposium, is a meeting within the American region of countries.
 This includes all North, Central and South American countries, although all countries need to formally become members before being recognized as voting/active members.
 These meetings were started in 2002 as an effort to help communication within the Americas, with the U.S. being the first host site, then Mexico, and in 2004, Panama.

 International Scientific Symposium: This is a worldwide meeting used to exchange scientific ideas through abstracts or poster presentations.

 World Congress: This is a worldwide meeting held in a similar manner to PARS, but with a longer stay, maybe a tour of the country afterwards, and English translators for any non-English speakers.

 As a part of the APhA-ASP organization, IPSF is recognized at the APhA annual meeting.
 There is an information booth regarding IPSF and the IPSF Chapter of the Year (an award that the University of Arizona College of Pharmacy is known for) is awarded during the awards ceremony.